 Venom Toxicity: Very toxic.
 Deadly.
 This yellow/black banded krait from Thailand is less toxic to humans than monocled cobra venom is, but still QUITE deadly.
 These snakes rarely bite during the day, but if they do, they can transfer enough venom to kill you.
 Literature shows someone dying in 30 minutes, another dying in 15 hours.
 A famous American herpetologist, Joe Slowinski, was killed by a baby krait (Bungarus multicinctus) in Burma while on a remote expedition.
 They can be quite deadly.
 The cause of death is that your muscles are paralyzed and your diaphragm can’t work any longer to pull oxygen into your lungs.
 Kraits are very deadly in this regard.
 However, if you are able to get to a hospital with a ventilator you will likely be OK.
 There is no specific antivenin for snake bites from this snake, but polyvalent venom is used – which can also treat bites from Naja kaouthia and Ophiophagus hannah.

 Interesting to note… when fed on a live garter snake the krait venom acts instantly to cause death.
 Apparently krait venom is very efficient with snakes – the krait’s primary diet.

 Handling: The banded and Malayan blue kraits are not known to bite during the daytime.
 However, at night time they bite rather easily, as evidenced by the numerous krait bites that occur at night to people usually laying down to sleep on the floor either outdoors or in their homes with the door open.
 I would never handhold kraits like the man is doing in the photo above.
 The krait venom is so toxic, it’s just not worth the risk – however small.

-Anti-venin: There is a specific krait anti-venom.
-If the hospital you are at does not have it there is another anti-venin from a “Tiger snake” that can be used instead – it is also effective.
-It is advised by experts to get antivenin in your blood stream for krait bites before you have symptoms because, once symptoms develop you may have lost nerve functioning that will not return.
+Anti-venin: Polyvalent.
+It is advised by experts to get antivenin in your blood stream for krait bites before you have symptoms because, once symptoms develop you may have lost nerve functioning that will likely not return.

 Offspring: Mating in March-April and 4-14 eggs laid about 60 days afterward.
 The mother krait remains with the eggs for another 60 days before they hatch.
 Baby kraits are about 30cm long at birth, and have venom.
 I couldn’t find in the literature whether the mother left the eggs as they started hatching – so she didn’t eat them herself or not.
 The King Cobra does this instinctively because it also eats other snakes.